yedivanseven/Berlin/README.md

 A more elegant and more powerful way of approaching the same problem is then shown in the next notebook.

 ### 5. PlanBayesian
-Taking a probabilistic view on on the same problem and employing Monte-Carlo sampling in a Bayesian framework allows us to circumvent many of the problems we faced in assessing the wisdom of our city fathers in deploying their budget.
+Taking a probabilistic view on the same problem and employing Monte-Carlo sampling in a Bayesian framework allows us to circumvent many of the problems we faced in assessing the wisdom of our city fathers in deploying their budget.
 Now that we have a clear picture, what do we see?

 #### Specific dependencies
 + `pymc3 3.0`